Who Needs Custom Orthotics Continued

-A major part of the reason the soft tissues of the hip get into trouble, is the amount of work they do in maintaining alignment of your leg when you are weight bearing.
-Part of the reason your glutes and hip muscles are so big is that they are involved with support of the ankle and foot.
+A major part of the reason the soft tissues of the hip get into trouble is the amount of work they do in maintaining alignment of your leg when you are weight bearing.
+Part of the reason your glutes and hip muscles are so big is that they are involved with the support of the ankle and foot.
 If they are asked to do too much though, eventually they start to suffer the consequences in the form of microtrauma and pain.

-If you live in a city on very hard surfaces with the combined strain of an awkward heel strike and arches that collapse when you walk ( one of many possible patterns ) the extra strain on your hips soft tissues is immense.
-Over time these kind of patterns can do a great deal of harm to both that hip joint and the soft tissues around the hip.
+If you live in a city on very hard surfaces with the combined strain of an awkward heel strike and arches that collapse when you walk ( one of many possible patterns ) the extra strain on your hip’s soft tissues is immense.
+Over time these kinds of patterns can do a great deal of harm to both that hip joint and the soft tissues around the hip.
 Wearing prescription orthotics is a major way of reducing these kinds of issues and the pains that go with them.

-A huge number of the knee issues in the world can be attributed to alignment of the bones in the feet and legs, especially during walking and running.
+A huge number of knee issues in the world can be attributed to the alignment of the bones in the feet and legs, especially during walking and running.
 If you have persistent misalignments playing out in your lower limb it inevitably puts long term strain on the soft tissues in the knee.
 Chronic strain can undermine the strength of muscles that support the knee and even major stabilising structures like th meniscus and ACL.

 If you have had weak or sore knees for some time it is highly likely that you have some persistent misalignment issues in your legs and feet; this should be pretty unsurprising.
 It should also be unsurprising that orthotics are a likely part of the solution.
 What is often a little harder to grasp is that severe knee injuries often have the same root cause.
 More often than not it is the individuals with alignment issues who suffer the ACL or meniscus tear, these structures having been slowly weakened over time.

-In the fossil record of our species we can see the exact moment when we started standing upright because our knee joints doubled in size to cope with the strain.
+In the fossil record of our species, we can see the exact moment when we started standing upright because our knee joints doubled in size to cope with the strain.
 This is how hard the knees work to sustain the work of being a large mammal who walks upright.
 Knowing this perhaps it’s no surprise that our knees are so susceptible to pain and injuries.
 Joints that work this hard often need a bit of a helping hand, like custom orthotics that assist with alignment and shock absorption in a life spent on concrete, paving slabs and tarmac.

 Ankle Pain & Ankle Sprains

 The human ankle is a somewhat miraculous joint, it bears the weight of your body somewhere between 3-6 million times per year on hard surfaces that it wasn’t designed for.
 The ankle does all this with minimal stabilising muscle, unlike other weight bearing joints like the knee, hip and lower spine.
 Many of us get away with this feat surprisingly well, others do not.
-The ankle sprain is the most common sports injury by far, in fact it virtually outnumbers all the other sports injuries put together.
+The ankle sprain is the most common sports injury by far, in fact, it virtually outnumbers all the other sports injuries put together.

 The fundamental instability of the ankle is why it is so predisposed to sprains, and also the stubborn pain and weakness that so often rides in the wake of ankle sprains.

-The research into the prevalence of longer term issues following ankle sprains is eye opening to say the least.
-Part of the problem that the ankle has, over and above it’s lack of stabilising muscle is the fact that it is very very hard to rest it.
+The research into the prevalence of longer term issues following ankle sprains is eye opening, to say the least.
+Part of the problem that the ankle has, over and above its lack of stabilising muscle is the fact that it is very very hard to rest it.
 We may do a couple of weeks on crutches after a big sprain, but the deeper levels of tissue healing continue for months…. months in which you take thousands of steps every day.
 Part of the legacy of this abuse during the healing process is often scar tissue, scar tissue that is a major cause of stubborn ankle pain.